 Excel VBA FileSystemObject (FSO)

-VBA FileSystemObject (FSO) works similar to FileDialog, used to get access to other files of the computer we are working on.
-We can also edit these files means read or write the file.
-Using FSO we can access files, work with them, modify files and folders.
+VBA FileSystemObject(FSO) works similar to FileDialog, used to get access to other files of the computer we are working on.
+We can also edit these files to read or write the file.
+Using FSO, we can access files, work with them, and modify files and folders.
 FSO is the important API tool we can access with VBA.
-As part of the VBA project, we may need to access a few folders and files in our computer to get the job done.
+As part of the VBA project, we may need to access a few folders and files on our computer to complete the job.

-We can access four types of Objects with FileSystemObject.
+We can access four types of objects with FileSystemObject.
 Below are those.

 - Drive: Using this object, we can check whether the mentioned drive exists or not.
 We can get the pathname, type of purpose, and size of the enterprise.

 - Folder: This object allows us to check whether the particular folder exists or not.
-We can create, delete, modify, copy folders using this object.
+We can create, delete, modify, and copy folders using this object.

 - File: This object allows us to check whether the particular file exists or not.
-We can create, delete, modify, copy files using this VBA object.
+We can create, delete, modify, and copy files using this VBA object.

 - Text Stream: This object allows us to create or read text files.